-In 2022, Tesla continues to reign as the #1 name in EVs around the globe by market cap.
-While other automakers are driving their new electrified models through a door in the automotive industry that Tesla originally kicked in, the American automaker continues to offer four quality EVs.
-That being said, prices have continued to rise in recent years.
-Here’s where Tesla prices currently sit in 2022.
+Although its lead has started to dwindle a bit going into 2023, Tesla continues to be the true #1 in EVs around the globe by market cap.
+While other automakers are driving their new electrified models through a door in the automotive industry that Tesla originally kicked in, the American automaker continues to offer four super popular EV models.
+That being said, prices have risen in recent years and continue to fluctuate… often.
+Here’s where Tesla prices currently sit in 2023.

 Table of contents

-Tesla currently offers EV models of varying trim levels and prices to choose from in 2022.
-Below, we have compiled all the current pricing for each available Tesla model ranging from its lowest, bare-bones starting price, to its maximum MSRP.
-We begin with Tesla’s most affordable EV, the Model 3.
+Tesla currently offers EV models of varying trim levels and prices to choose from in 2023.
+Below, we have compiled all the current pricing for each available Tesla model ranging from its lowest, bare-bones starting price to its maximum MSRP.
+Let’s begin with Tesla’s most affordable EV, the Model 3.

-When we say that the Model 3 is the most affordable Tesla, that doesn’t necessarily mean it doesn’t cost a lot, especially in 2022.
-You may recall that when Tesla first introduced the Model 3 in 2016, it was aiming to deliver at at a price below $35,000 and did – for a very short period of time.
+When we say that the Model 3 is the most affordable Tesla, that doesn’t necessarily mean it doesn’t cost a lot, especially in 2023.
+You may recall that when Tesla first introduced this EV in 2016, it was aiming to deliver at at a price below $35,000 and did – for a very short period of time.

 First and foremost, it’s important to preface these prices by stating that they are accurate at the time of this post, but Tesla likes to keep us all on our toes, so that could certainly change.
 We will try our best to keep this article updated with the latest pricing for you.
 Let’s dig in.